 - If you currently have primarily steam gauges in your panel, you will need a few new electronic gauges.

 It would also be a good idea to consider investing in some professional training before taking out your turboprop for the first time.
 Professional trainers can work through the nuances of a turbine-powered aircraft and make sure you are equipped with the latest information and resources.

 TurbAero is planning to develop a turbine transition training course that will involve some classroom time to provide the theory behind how a turbine engine works, identify idiosyncrasies particular to turbine engines, and offer the theory behind pilot operating techniques for a turbine engine, highlighting the differences between the piston engine, that you might be used to, and a turbine engine.

 The other element of the proposed turbine transition training course will be the flight element where you will be able to fly an aircraft under the watchful guidance of an experienced instructor, who will do his or her best to ensure that you are competent in handling the engine in all phases of flight including in emergency scenarios.

 Now that you have discovered what you need to think about for a conversion project, you might like to read up on the reasons WHY you would consider a turboprop, check out our article explaining why you would consider transitioning to a turboprop aircraft.
 Also check out our article outlining the 4 stages of developing a turboprop engine.

-Please feel free to drop us a line at any time via the contact us page on our website if you have questions or comments.
-We’re always interested to know more about our customers’ projects and happy to chat about all things aviation any time!
-Also, make sure you stay subscribed to our updates using the button below and keep an eye on our website and social channels - Facebook and YouTube for future news.
+You can also drop us a line at any time with any questions you might have via the contact us page on our website.
+We’re always interested to know more about our customers’ projects and happy to chat about all things aviation!
+Also, make sure you keep an eye on our social channels - Facebook and YouTube for future news.

 If you enjoyed this article, you might like to check out will a TurbAero turboprop fit in my aircraft?